MicrosoftDocs/VBA-Docs/api/Visio.OpenBrowser.md

 # VisWebPageSettings.OpenBrowser Property (Visio Save As Web)

-Determines whether the Web page opens in the browser after the drawing is exported to a webpage.
+Determines whether the webpage opens in the browser after the drawing is exported to a webpage.
 Read/write.

 ## Syntax